-Bussines & Human Rights Institute or BHR Institute is a Jakarta-based Consulting Firm that focuses to support companies in Indonesia to respect for human rights.
-BHR Institute operates all across Indonesia
+Business & Human Rights Institute or BHR Institute is a Jakarta-based think-tank institution that focuses to support stakeholders to develop a business and human rights policy framework.

 BHR Institute specializes in protecting human rights while promoting business sustainability by using various innovations and create a multi-stakeholder dialogue platform.
 BHR Institute collaborates with various parties to improve human rights in Indonesia.